rand00/mtag/README.md

 `mtag` tags any file within an immutable part of the filesystem hierarchy, whose base directory contains an `_mtags` directory.
-Immutable filesystem in this sense, means that files are added and modified, but not moved or deleted.
+Immutable filesystem in this sense, means that files are added and modified, but not moved or deleted (see `mtag replace-paths` to fix the tags after moving files).

 ### Usage / semantics